 Nope.
 No enhancements.
 The color is a natural beauty straight from the petals of the flowers!

-I had my eyes on a cake that would be lovely for Valentine’s Day, but as I was gathering my ingredients I came to a road block.
-I couldn’t find rose water!
+I had my eyes on a cake that would be lovely for Valentine’s Day, but rose water was hard to find!

-I was on a serious hunt and went to every Latin as well as Asian and Mediterranean specialty stores without any luck.
+The hunt was on as I went to every Latin as well as Asian and Mediterranean specialty stores without any luck.
 I had super high hopes that World Market would carry it, but I struck out there too.